ZeroDaySamurai/ZeroDaySamurai/README.md

 # Hello, I am Shakeel Hoosain 👋

-## ***I am a Backend and Integration Developer, specializing in Microservices***
+## ***I am a Backend developer / Devops engineer***

-- 🔭 I’m currently working as a Integration Developer:
+- 🔭 I’m currently using the Dotnet Framework.
-- 🌱 I’m currently learning C#(Intermediate & Advanced concepts), Dotnet framework, Kubernetes, as well as Backend Development and TDD Concepts.
-- 👯 My interests are improving society and mu immediate enviornment with my skills..
+- 👯 My interests is being a positive member to society
 - 🤔 I’m looking for help with improving my coding skills, I am always open to learning from those with more skill and experience than myself.
 - 🥅 2023 Goals: To become a better backend and integration developer, spend more time coding and to improve my communication skills.
 Inshalla!